ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 Overview
 ========

-This tutorial shows how to set up a localization system using a GPS sensor as source of global positioning and robot_localization (RL) for sensor fusion,s and how to use Nav2 to follow GPS waypoints.
+This tutorial shows how to set up a localization system using a GPS sensor as source of global positioning and robot_localization (RL) for sensor fusion, and how to use Nav2 to follow GPS waypoints.
 It was written by Pedro Gonzalez at `Kiwibot <https://www.kiwibot.com/>`_

 Requirements
 ============